 Some multi-professional clinics provide specialist assistance online without an appointment, 24/7.
 This makes life much easier for patients who need an appointment with a specialist, where instead of waiting months and going through other doctors, the patient can go directly to one of them.

 For some consultations it is good that the patient has a family member together, helping to answer questions or provide additional information that the patient does not remember.

-When we talk about costs, since with telehealth the patient does not need to travel, there is no need to find someone to stay with the kids or a daycare, this reduces secondary expenses and makes the patient not lose so many hours of work.
+When we talk about costs since with telehealth the patient does not need to travel, there is no need to find someone to stay with the kids or daycare, this reduces secondary expenses and makes the patient not lose so many hours of work.

-The Medical News Today also showed that with patients in telehealth, they spend much less time in the hospital and its associated expenses.
-Of course telehealth also benefits from costs for hospitals and doctors' offices, since with fewer patients having to go to the site, it is possible to reduce the costs of extra staff and even the cost of renting extra rooms.
+The Medical News Today also showed that patients in telehealth, spend much less time in the hospital and its associated expenses.
+Of course, telehealth also benefits from costs for hospitals and doctors' offices, since with fewer patients having to go to the site, it is possible to reduce the costs of extra staff and even the cost of renting extra rooms.